-On January 17, 2017, the Company concluded a US\$150 private placement with certain U.S. investors.
-Pursuant to the private placement, the Company entered into a note purchase agreement providing for the issuance by d) Unsecured Non-Revolving Term Facility e) Other notes payable

-Stella-Jones Inc. of unsecured senior notes - series A and series B, each in the aggregate amount of US\$75 payable in a single installment at maturity on January 17, 2024 and on January 17, 2027, respectively.
+On January 17, 2017, the Company concluded a US\$150 million private placement with certain U.S. investors.
+Pursuant to the private placement, the Company entered into a note purchase agreement providing for the issuance by Stella-Jones Inc. of unsecured senior notes - series A and series B, each in the aggregate amount of US\$75 million payable in a single installment at maturity on January 17, 2024 and on January 17, 2027, respectively.
 The notes were designated as hedges of net investment in foreign operations.

-On February 28, 2022, the Company fully repaid the \$US25 million unsecured non-revolving term facility classified as current portion of long-term debt as at December 31, 2021.
+On January 17, 2024, the Company repaid the \$US75 million unsecured senior notes classified as current portion of long-term debt as at December 31, 2023.